 Alnico magnets come in several variations with different amounts of aluminum, nickel, and cobalt.
 The varying percentages of the base metals alters the strength of the magnet, which creates a variation in their individual magnetic fields.

-There are 29 grades of alnico magnets, which are 17 cast, 10 sintered, and 2 bonded.
-The grading system is based on the magnet’s chemical composition, residual induction, coercive force, maximum energy, the percent of cobalt, and operating temperature.
+There are 29 grades of alnico magnets, which are seventeen cast, 10 are sintered, and two are bonded.
+The grading system is based on the magnet‘s chemical composition, residual induction, coercive force, maximum energy, the percent of cobalt, and operating temperature.
 As the operating temperature rises, so does the grade of the magnet.

 The majority of alnico magnets are anisotropic, which are the most powerful of the alnico grades.
 Below is a discussion of a view of the alnico grades and their use.